lizhao007/DeepBSA/README.md

 **#Installation**

-The “Instruction or Manual” file of software was packed into the DeepBSA.zip.
+The download address of the software is http://zeasystemsbio.hzau.edu.cn/Tools, and the “Instruction or Manual” file was packed into the DeepBSA.zip.

 **#Input**